STBrinkmann/protoVS/docs/workflows/04_2_Experiment_VGVI/README.md

 ## Libraries

-For this analysis we used our AGILE R package, which has been built for this paper specifically.
+For this analysis we used our protoVS R package, which has been built for this paper specifically.
 The functions used in this analysis are the same as in the GVI R package, that is being used for calculating VGVI.

 ``` r